yanniey/yanniey/README.md

 I'm an applied scientist at Yelp.
 At work my time is split 50/50 between data science and machine learning engineering.
 I have a master degree in data science from Birkbeck, University of London, and a bachelor degree in Mathematics and Philosophy from St. John's College, MD in the US.

 😄 **I'm currently working on**:
+  * Improving the Ads Auction system at Yelp.

+🌱 **My Past Projects**:
   *  Solving Computer Vision problems with machine learning and deep learning (OpenCV, scikit-learn, Tensorflow)

-🌱 **I am open to**:
-  *  Any collaboration work (give me a shout if you want another hand for Kaggle competitions)
+  *  Side project: identify cat breeds with Tensorflow

 📫  **How to reach me**:
   * [Linkedin](https://www.linkedin.com/in/anyi-g-71a45b28/)